zhimingluo/MovingObjectSegmentation/README.md

 ### Requirements: software

-Before use this code, you need have the MatConvNet toolbox installed which you can download at [MatConvnet's home page](http://www.vlfeat.org/matconvnet/).
-The version of the toolbox we used is matconvnet-1.0-beta9.
+Before use this code, you need have the MatConvNet toolbox installed which can be download at [MatConvnet's home page](http://www.vlfeat.org/matconvnet/). and the version we used is matconvnet-1.0-beta9.

 ### Data: CDNet dataset and SMI dataset